justarandomguyintheinternet/CP77_radioExt/README.md

  - This means that you forgot to add the `metadata.json file` (See [Folder Structure](#folder-structure) section)
 > `[RadioExt] Error: Failed to load the metadata.json file for "stationFolderName".
 Make sure the file is valid.`
 - This means the `metadata.json` file is corrupted / not valid.
 Usually caused by missing brackets, commas or parentheses.
 Can also be caused by not properly escaped characters.
 Make sure to use a text editor with syntax highlighting / JSON validation.
+> `[RadioExt] Warning: Failed to load the settings.json,use default settings.`
+- This means the `settings.json` file is corrupted / not valid / lacks essential configuration entries.
+Usually caused by missing brackets, commas or parentheses.
+Can also be caused by not properly escaped characters.
+Make sure to use a text editor with syntax highlighting / JSON validation.
 > `"[RadioExt] Warning: The file "songFile.mp3" requested for the ordering of station "Station Name" was not found."`
 - Make sure the file you specified in the `order` field does exist and that its filename is spelled properly
 >`"[RadioExt] Error: Station "Station Name" is not a stream, but also has no song files.
 Using fallback webstream instead."`
 - This happens if there are no song files in a station's folder, but the `isStream` flag in its `metadata.json` file is also not set to `true`
 >`[RadioExt] Error: All channels used (Too many radios)`
-- This happens if there are more physical radios playing a custom station than there are audio channels reserved by the mod (Currently 64, so this is extremely unlikely to ever happen)
+- This happens if there are more physical radios playing a custom station than there are audio channels reserved by the mod (Currently 256, so this is extremely unlikely to ever happen)

 #### Credits
 - Uses [FMOD](https://www.fmod.com/) by Firelight Technologies